Atlantic City welcomes back 2 shuttered casinos

 The car is part of a vast trove of memorabilia on display at the Hard Rock.
 There are gowns worn by Stevie Nicks and Whitney Houston, and guitars played by Roy Orbison, Bob Dylan and Katy Perry.
 There's a leather stage outfit worn by Aerosmith lead guitarist Joe Perry.

-Those who remember the heavy-handed decorating taste of Donald and Ivana Trump from the Taj Mahal days won't recognize the place: The rows of chandeliers dominating the view as patrons rode the main escalator down to the casino floor are gone, supplanted by a giant silver illuminated guitar suspended from the ceiling.
+Those who remember the heavy-handed decorating taste of Donald and Ivana Trump from the Taj Mahal days won't recognize the place: The row after row of chandeliers dominating the view as patrons would ride the main escalator down to the casino floor are gone, supplanted by a giant silver illuminated guitar suspended from the ceiling.
 Video screens surrounding the escalators play clips of Bruce Springsteen, Eric Clapton, Nirvana and Johnny Cash as customers descend to the casino floor.

 It has a golf simulator, a restaurant where kids and their parents can order cereal at any time of day, and six swimming pools.
 Popular features from Revel that are coming back include an outdoor pool day club, and a rock 'n' roll burlesque club.